 About the authors

-Graeme Blair is an associate professor of political science at UCLA and serves as Co-Director of Training and Methods of Evidence in Governance and Politics (EGAP).
-Graeme uses experiments, field research, and statistics to study how to reduce violence and how to improve social science research.
+Graeme Blair is an associate professor of political science at UCLA.
+Graeme uses experiments, field research, and statistics to study how to reduce violence and make social science more credible, ethical, and useful.
 He works primarily in Nigeria, often in partnership with government, civil society, or international organizations.
 His work is published in journals including Science, Proceedings of the National Academy of Sciences, American Political Science Review, Journal of the American Statistical Association, and Political Analysis.
-His book manuscript on community policing is forthcoming with Cambridge University Press Studies in Comparative Politics series.
+His second book, Crime, insecurity, and community policing: Experiments on building trust, was published in Cambridge University Press Studies in Comparative Politics series.

 Alexander Coppock is an associate professor (on term) of political science at Yale University and a resident fellow of the Institution for Social Policy Studies and Center for the Study of American Politics.
 He is the author of Persuasion in Parallel (University of Chicago Press) and his current research focuses on the meta-analysis of social scientific experiments.
 His published work has appeared in the American Political Science Review, the American Journal of Political Science, the Journal of Politics, Science Advances, and the Proceedings of the National Academy of Sciences.